INU-ez/INU_Tools-GTA-sa-/DOCS.md

 - **Release** — marks ID as free
 - **Extend IDs (FLA)** — add IDs beyond 19999 for Fastman Limit Adjuster
 - IDs stored in `model_ids.txt` in INU_Preset folder

+> 💡 **Example — assign IDs to a batch of buildings:** imported 50 new buildings (no IDs).
+Select all → **Assign** → each object gets the next free ID starting from the first available (e.g. 3500, 3501, 3502 …).
+Now you can batch-export them into IDE.

+> 💡 **Example — separate ID preset per map:** working on map `mycity`.
+Create preset with **+** → name `mycity`.
+All IDs you hand out in this scene now go into `INU_Preset/id_presets/mycity.txt` — no conflicts with your main project.
+Switch preset back to `default` — your previous ID database is back.

 ---